damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 [londons_explore on Hacker News: Going bare metal](https://news.ycombinator.com/item?id=12942349)
 > In large systems design, you should always design for a large variation in individual systems performance.
 You should be able to meet customers expectations if any machine drops to 1% performance at anytime.
 Here they are blaming the cloud for the variation, but at big enough sizes they'll see the same on real hardware.
 Real hardware gets thermally throttled when heatsinks go bad, has io failures which cause dramatic performance drops, CPU's failing leaving only one core out of 32 operational, or ECC memory controllers that have to correct and reread every byte of memory.

-## Advice on our storage proposals
+## Advice on our Storage Proposals

 [Spooky23 on Hacker News: Proposed server purchase](https://news.ycombinator.com/item?id=13153860)
 > **Don't f*ck with storage.** 32 file servers for 96TB?
 Same question as with networking re:ceph.
 What are your failure domains?
 How much does it cost to maintain the FTEs who can run this thing?